US lawmakers worried about situation in Afghanistan

 “There are people that are trying to have the freedoms that we have,” Keller said.

-Videos online show the Kabul airport filled as the Afghani people do whatever they can to escape the country.
+Videos online show the Kabul airport filled as the Afghan people do whatever they can to escape the country.

 “You’re looking at a destabilization of the region.
 You’re looking at where adversaries could step in and take control of more territory and do more harm,” Keller said.